GatlenCulp/blog/content/ais/safety-cases-review.md

 ## Background

 This post first originated from an application question and is not yet finished.
+At the moment it simply introduces Safety Cases as I personally see them but does not go into depth about their benefits or drawbacks.

 ## Review of the Safety Cases Agenda for Mitigating AI Risk